pp4rs/2020-uzh-installation-guide/docs/python.md

 Python 3.7.4
 ```

 which tells us that Python is installed.
-But, because most operating systems thesedays have some version of Python installed, this doesn't guarantee that the Anaconda version is available for us to use from the terminal.
+But, because most operating systems these days have some version of Python installed, this doesn't guarantee that the Anaconda version is available for us to use from the terminal.

 To check, initiate Python by entering the following into a terminal and pressing `Return`: